Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Introduction

 \section{Introduction}

-Time critical reconnaissance, disaster response, maritime surveillance, and persistent monitoring continue to increase the demands placed on synthetic aperture radar (SAR) acquisition and data return.
-As mission assessment shifts from the simple question of whether a target is visible to the broader question of whether useful information can be formed and delivered in time, the value of an imaging activity increasingly depends on target illuminability, focused image quality, and ground delivery within the admissible mission horizon.
+Time critical reconnaissance, disaster response, maritime surveillance, and persistent monitoring continue to raise the demands placed on synthetic aperture radar (SAR) acquisitions.
+As mission assessment shifts from the simple question of whether a target is visible to the broader question of whether interpretable imagery can be formed, the value of an imaging activity increasingly depends on the end-to-end chain from raw echo data through image formation to focused image quality.
 From this perspective, a geometrically visible interval is only a potential opportunity rather than an executable observation window.
-For side looking SAR, incidence, squint, and dwell constraints further compress the geometrically visible arcs, and geometric accessibility alone does not guarantee interpretable imagery.
-At the same time, the mission is not complete until the acquired data reach a ground station through either a direct path or a relay assisted path.
-Regional SAR scheduling is therefore governed jointly by visibility, image quality, and data return.
-These coupled requirements call for a unified framework that can both generate candidate SAR observation windows efficiently and coordinate observation, relay, and downlink decisions within one closed-loop model.
-Guided by this viewpoint, the literature reviewed below is organized along three related axes: satellite observation and downlink scheduling, rapid view field and window generation, and per window signal level quality evaluation.
+For side looking SAR, incidence, squint, and dwell constraints further compress the geometrically visible arcs.
+Geometric accessibility alone does not guarantee interpretable imagery, yet most existing preprocessing pipelines do not test whether the fully focused image from a candidate window meets prescribed quality standards.
+A unified framework is needed that can both generate candidate SAR observation windows efficiently and qualify them through raw data simulation, precise focusing, and per-window quality measurement before scheduling.
+Guided by this viewpoint, the literature reviewed below is organized along two related axes: rapid field of view and window generation, and per-window signal-level quality evaluation.